 Brand Protection and Brand Support

 The biggest changes in the new Amazon Brand Registry are in the areas of brand protection and brand support.
 The brand protection feature supports sellers when they file complaints or reports regarding copyright or trademark violations.
-Brand support is a feature which allows sellers to report violations of Amazon policy.
+Brand support is a feature that allows sellers to report violations of Amazon policy.
 These updates are in direct response to seller concerns about counterfeit items.

 In the original Brand Registry, it fell to the seller to investigate, authenticate and report counterfeiters and knock-off products.
 Brand owners who suspected counterfeiting of their products had to purchase and visually inspect those products to verify they were, indeed, counterfeited before filing a claim.
 Once a complaint was filed with Amazon, it often took weeks to get a response.
 Amazon Brand Registry 2.0 changes that process.